ComputeCanada/software-stack/doc/easybuild.md

 Once you are ready to create the pull request, you will go on GitHub to this
 page: `https://github.com/ComputeCanada/easybuild-easyconfigs/tree/mybranch`.

 And click on "New pull request".
-On the left side (`hpcugent` side), make sure you choose `base:develop` for the branch.
+On the left side (`easybuilders` side), make sure you choose `base:develop` for the branch.
 On the right side (`computecanada` side), make sure you select your custom branch.